terminaldweller/mutator/README.md

 ```

-To build the project, you need to have the LLVM libraries 5.0 or higher. mutator can not be built with LLVM 3.9 or lower.
+To build the project, you need to have the LLVM libraries 5.0 or higher. mutator can not be built with LLVM 4.0 or lower.
 The latest tested is LLVM trunk:323883.<br/>
 Here Are the build options:<br/>

 * Running `make` will build the default target which is `all`.
-This will build all three executables, without support for coverage instrumentation.<br/>
+This will build all the executables, without support for coverage instrumentation.<br/>
 * Running `make target-name` will only build the target.
 So for example, if you are only interested in building the Misra-C rule checker you can run `make mutator-lvl0`.<br/>
 * The makefile option `CXX` tells the makefile which compiler to use.
 The default value is `clang++`.
 Currently the only two supported values are `clang++` and `g++`.<br/>
 * The makefile option `BUILD_MODE` determines the build mode regarding coverage and support for builds with `g++`.<br/>